Keith Cassells

-Keith Barrington Cassells (born 10 July 1957) is an English retired professional football forward, best remembered for his four seasons in the Football League with Mansfield Town.
+Keith Barrington Cassells (born 10 July 1957) is an English retired professional footballer, best remembered for his four seasons as a forward in the Football League with Mansfield Town.
 He also played league football for Watford, Oxford United, Brentford and briefly in the First Division for Southampton.
 He acquired the nickname "Rosie" during his playing career.

 Career

 Early years

 A forward, Cassells began his career at Isthmian League club Wembley, before joining Fourth Division club Watford for a £500 fee in October 1977.
 A double promotion from the Fourth to the Second Division hampered Cassells' chances at Vicarage Road and he made just 17 appearances before his departure in November 1980.

 Oxford United and Southampton

 In November 1980, Cassells dropped back down to the Third Division to join Oxford United as the makeweight in the deal which saw Les Taylor join Watford for a £100,000 fee.
 He scored 25 goals in 60 matches, before making a surprise move to First Division club Southampton for an £80,000 fee in March 1982.
 At the end of the 1981–82 season, he was named in the Third Division PFA Team of the Year.
 Cassells failed to make a breakthrough at The Dell and made just 27 appearances and scored five goals before leaving the club in February 1983.